rizvn/rizvn.github.io/_posts/2024-06-20-sealed-secrets.md

 Apps continue working with existing k8 `Secret`.

+### SetUP
 Add helm repository for sealed-secrets
 ```bash
 helm repo add sealed-secrets https://bitnami-labs.github.io/sealed-secrets
 ```

-Create a values file for the sealed-secrets helm chart, this will enable the ingress and set the hostname and path for the cert
+Create a values file for the sealed-secrets helm chart, this will enable the ingress and set the hostname and path for the cert. *This assumed there is an ingress class named nginx n the cluster.
+Change the ingressClassName or use local file approach outlined below if it  isn't.*
 ```yaml
 cat <<EOF > sealed-secrets-values.yaml
 fullnameOverride: sealed-secrets